aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 **The renderer is competent.** A D3D8 backend with a 44-type shader factory, 42 vertex shaders at 4 LODs each, 12 pixel shaders, and a material system that ties rendering to audio — a shader defines what a surface *looks like* and what it *sounds like* when you walk on it.
 For 2001, solid work.

-**`tWorld` is sector-based.** The world is divided into sectors, each carrying its own geometry, portal links to neighbors, and surface groups tied to shaders.
-Sectors are the spatial unit: streaming, visibility, and collision all operate at sector granularity.
-It's a classic portal-based partition, not unlike Quake's BSP leaves, but with Nihilistic's own level format and tooling behind it.
+The world is sector-based.
+Each sector carries its own geometry, portal links to neighbors, and surface groups tied to shaders.
+Streaming, visibility, and collision all operate at sector granularity — a classic portal-based partition, not unlike Quake's BSP leaves, but with Nihilistic's own level format and tooling behind it.

 **Everything is a `tThing`.** The central entity type carries a GUID, transform, sector link, and physics interactions.
 Objects, actors, props, projectiles all inherit from it.
 AI classes attach to a `tThing` to define behavior — movement, awareness, reactions — while `tThing` itself handles the physics side: collision responses, Havok integration, spatial queries.
 Each `tThing` lives inside a sector, and `tWorld` owns the relationship between the two.